Date Masamune is one of the most famous feudal era daimyo of Japan. Nicknamed Dokuganryuu

 Masamune succeeded in unifying the north, but by the time he did so, Toyotomi Hideyoshi

 had already risen to power, so Masamune had no choice but to become Hideyoshi's vassal (though he was rather unenthusiastic about it).
 Under Hideyoshi's banner he took part in in eliminating the Hojo at Odawara and was rewarded, moving to Sendai (in the region ravaged by the 2011 earthquake/tsunami) as his home base and turning it from a small rural community into a prosperous city.
-He eventually allied with Tokugawa Ieyasu against an ageing Hideyoshi, and aided him in seizing power following Hideyoshi's death.
+He eventually allied with Tokugawa Ieyasu against an aging Hideyoshi, and aided him in seizing power following Hideyoshi's death.
 It took a long time for him to give up his dream of ruling all Japan, but after he finally realized he had no chance, he was a loyal and steadfast ally.
 Although considered a Wild Card

 and not really trusted by anyone, Masamune did prove his loyalty and even recited a poem when Ieyasu was on his deathbed